-Many thanks to the Food Service Director (FSD) and the other nutrition professionals who works hard every day to provide well balance and healthy meals to the children at the Elcho School District.
+Many thanks to the Food Service Director (FSD) and the kitchen manager along with all the other nutrition professionals who works hard every day to provide well balance and healthy meals to the children at Phillips Elementary School.
 The FSD and all nutrition professionals are positive, enthusiastic, friendly, personable, and worked well with the students.
 Thank you also to all the district nutrition professionals for doing a great job preparing healthy and safe meals for students.
 Offering so many fresh fruit and vegetable options on the garden bar is wonderful to see.
 Students took a variety of these foods, which encourages healthy, lifelong eating habits.
 Thank you for preparing the needed documents to review for the on-site portion of the administrative review and being so open to discussion.